liesnikov/extensible-elaborator/paper/main.md

   return etm
 ```

-Any time we want to decompose the type provided in checking mode we pose a constraint that guarantees the type being in a specific shape:
+It also includes any time we want to decompose the type provided in checking mode we pose a constraint that guarantees the type being in a specific shape:

 ```haskell
 checkType (S.Lam lam) ty = do